elsiklab/maizemine_doc/docs/index.md

 Click on one of the "example for input format" links for a representative set of genomic coordinates in that format.
 It is also possible to upload a file with a list of coordinates.

 The Genomic Regions Search page in MaizeMine supports a wide variety of genomic feature types.
-Since some of the features (e.g., SNPs) are very common in the genome, searching for these features within a large genomic region(s) can take a long time to run the query.
+Since some of the features (e.g., SNVs) are very common in the genome, searching for these features within a large genomic region(s) can take a long time to run the query.
 In these cases, it is advised to keep genomic search intervals as small as possible to accomplish the search.
 Users can initiate the search process by choosing the features of interest and entering a set of coordinates in one of the accepted formats.
 Optionally, the regions on either side of the genomic coordinates may be extended using the slider or by entering the amount manually using the text box.
 This is a useful feature, as many times the genomic search interval is approximate (e.g., genetic mapping) and a margin of error is needed.
 Users may also select the type of coordinate system they would like to use: base coordinate or interbase coordinate.

 ![Start page for Regions Search](./images/fig26_regions_search.png "Start page for Regions Search")